 “Darkness can not drive out darkness; only light can do that.
 Hate can not drive out hate; only love can do that” Martin Luther King.

-When it comes to how to forgive yourself, we like to believe that it’s a one-stop shop, we’re supposed to forgive and forget and keep life moving.
+When it comes to forgiving yourself, we like to believe that it’s a one-stop shop, we’re supposed to forgive and forget and keep life moving.
 But it isn’t always that easy, is it?
 There’s a lot of pain, hurt, and emotional baggage in our hearts and lives that we hold on to.
-We often think that when we forgive that we forget and we accept what happened and are ok with whatever happened in the past.
+We often think that when we forgive that we have to forget.
+We struggle with accepting what happened and are ok with whatever happened in the past.
 It’s not, forgiveness is much more than just releasing and saying ok.
 Forgiveness is a journey, it’s a process and it’s not something that just happens overnight.

 Types Of Forgiveness